DBHammer/CTouchstone/README.md

 Mirage is a query-aware database generator.
 Mirage aims to generate a synthetic data processing environment to simulate the real-world application with specific  data and workload characteristics.

 ## Manual
+Mirage supports all the versions from PostgreSQL 12 to PostgreSQL 15.
 Mirage's workflow is divided into four steps: query analysis; parameter instantiation; data generation; and schema generation, which can be executed directly using the given command line.

 ### Query Analysis